Intelligence and personality: General relationship

-Intelligence and personality have some common features; for example, they both follow a relatively stable pattern throughout the whole of one’s life, and are to some degree genetically determined.
+Intelligence and personality have some common features; for example, they both follow a relatively stable pattern throughout the whole of one's life, and are to some degree genetically determined.
 In addition, they are both significant predictors of various outcomes, such as educational achievement, occupational performance, and health.
 The traditional view in psychology, which was that personality and intelligence should be studied as strictly separate entities, has come under scrutiny in light of modern personality research.

 Historically, psychologists have drawn a hard distinction between intelligence and personality, arguing that intelligence is a cognitive trait while personality is non-cognitive.
 However, modern psychologists argue that intelligence and personality are intertwined, noting that personality traits tend to be related to specific cognitive patterns.
 For example, neuroticism is a personality trait that is related to rumination and compulsive thinking about possible threats.
 Similarly, agreeableness is a personality trait that is related to the consideration of others' mental states.
 The finding that IQ predicts work performance, academic achievement, and health might also point to a link between intelligence and personality, or else be grounds for further research into their relationship.

-In considering the ties between intelligence and personality, it may be worth noting that they are typically not tested in the same way.
-Intelligence is assessed using ability tests (such as I.Q. tests), whereas personality is assessed using questionnaires.
+Intelligence and personality are typically not tested in the same way.
+Intelligence is assessed using ability tests (such as IQ tests), whereas personality is assessed using questionnaires.
 It has been suggested that intelligence should reflect an individual's maximal performance, while personality should reflect their typical behaviour.